farah5112github/StackCBEmbed/README.md

 3. Place all the required input files into the 'input_files' folder.
 4. Substitute the existing protein sequence in the input.txt file with your own sequence.
 Note that StackCBEmbed can only handle a single sequence.
 5. Proceed to the 'StackCBEmbed codes' folder and execute main.py.
+6. A file named 'output.csv' will be created in the 'StackCBEmbed' directory.

 ## References
 <a id="1">[1]</a>